markskeff/api-testing-basics/README.md

 For learning the basic concepts of api testing

 # What You Will Learn
-1. Understand what webservices are & how they are used
+1. Understand what REST is

-2. Learn about requests and understand response codes
+2. Get to know HTTP Methods

 3. Send some requests & view the response data